Tests and diagnosisBy Mayo Clinic Staff

 - Echocardiogram.
 This test uses high-frequency sound waves to create an image of your heart and its structures, including fluid accumulation in the pericardium.
 Your doctor can view and analyze this image on a monitor.

-- Magnetic resonance imaging (MRI).
-This technique uses a magnetic field and radio waves to create cross-sectional images of your heart that can reveal thickening or other changes in the pericardium.
+- Cardiac magnetic resonance imaging (MRI).
+This technique uses a magnetic field and radio waves to create cross-sectional images of your heart that can reveal thickening, inflammation or other changes in the pericardium.